Barry Ward (politician)

-Barry Ward is an Irish Fine Gael politician who has served as a Senator for the Industrial and Commercial Panel since April 2020.
+Barry Ward (born 1976/1977) is an Irish Fine Gael politician who has served as a Teachta Dála (TD) for the Dún Laoghaire constituency since the 2024 general election.
+He previously served as a Senator on the Industrial and Commercial Panel from 2020 to 2024.

 Early life and education

-Ward is originally from Deansgrange and is a qualified barrister.
+Ward is originally from Deansgrange and is a senior counsel.
 He is a graduate of University College Dublin, serving as auditor of the Literary and Historical Society from 1998 to 1999 and the Young Progressive Democrats in the same academic year.

 Political career

 Ward worked as a legal advisor to Enda Kenny, prior to seeking public office.

 He was elected as a member of Dún Laoghaire–Rathdown County Council at the 2009 local elections.
 In 2011, he stood unsuccessfully at the Seanad election for the Administrative Panel.
 In 2012, he received over €10,000 from the council to finance an M.A. in economic policy from Trinity College Dublin.
 In 2016, Ward organised a John A. Costello commemoration in Deans Grange Cemetery.
 In 2020, he came to media attention when he proposed a ban on single-use plastics in takeaways in Dún Laoghaire–Rathdown.
 He also promoted the proposed Sutton-to-Sandycove greenway.

 Ward stood unsuccessfully in Dún Laoghaire at the 2020 general election; he won 9.2% of first preference votes and finished seventh.

-Ward was elected at the 2020 Seanad election as a Senator for the Industrial and Commercial Panel.
-Maurice Dockrell was co-opted to Ward's seat on Dún Laoghaire–Rathdown County Council following his election to the Seanad.
+Ward was elected at the 2020 Seanad election as a senator for the Industrial and Commercial Panel.

+At the 2024 general election, Ward was elected to the Dáil.
+He was subsequently appointed Cathaoirleach of the Committee on European Union Affairs.